ublue-os/bazzite/README.md

 - Exclusively uses ZRAM by default with the option to switch back to a swap file and set a custom size if desired. <sub><sup>(1GB by default)</sup></sub>
 - BFQ I/O scheduler to prevent I/O starvation when installing games or during background `duperemove` processes.
 - TLS/SSL secured DNS and NTP by default. <sup><sub>(This is a handheld PC you're likely to use on random public networks after all)</sub></sup>
-- Applies SteamOS's kernel parameters and enables `amd-pstate` by default.
+- Applies SteamOS's kernel parameters.
+- Color calibrated display profiles for matte and reflective Steam Deck screens included.
 - Default-disabled power-user features, including:
     - Service for low-risk undervolting of the Steam Deck via [RyzenAdj](https://github.com/FlyGoat/RyzenAdj), see `ryzenadj.service` and `/etc/default/ryzenadj`.
     - Service for limiting the max charge level of the battery, see `batterylimit.service` and `/etc/default/batterylimit`. <sup><sub>(Works even when the device is off)</sub></sup>